ocamba/api-documentation/reports/adex/view.md

 Value is a string that can take multiple values separated by a comma.
 Maximum length: 100.

+**Note: Request, fill and ftr measures can be segmented only by SSP dimensions (zone).
+It's impossible to request DSP (campaign, creative, exchange) and SSP related stats simultaneously.**

 | parameter | type | example | description
 | ------ | ---- | ------ | ----- |
 | impression |int|15268|The total number of impressions.|